 Cash-strapped or disgruntled employees will find it a lot easier to copy over or print files containing sensitive information from home than they would in the office, where their actions could be observed.
 So, distributing files to be stored on employee-owned devices presents a confidentiality risk.
 With many employees given access to the same information, identifying the source of an information leak would be difficult.

 The loss of confidentiality may discourage you from implementing BYOD.
 However, many of the risks listed above already exist on your private office network, so you need to address the problems of virus intrusion, internet security, and disclosure by employees anyway.
-The systems that you need to implement in order to prevent information leakage on employee-owned devices will actually strengthen your corporate data confidentiality.
+The systems that you need to implement in order to prevent information leakage on employee-owned personal devices will actually strengthen your corporate data confidentiality.

-Solutions to confidentiality risks
+BYOD Solutions for confidentiality risks

 If you make business applications available from an application server, using MAM, you can also demand that files be stored remotely and not allow storage of corporate documents and data on employee-owned devices.
 A number of different security tactics for company data are available through mobile content management (MCM) systems.